-The site has frontage on Fairway Drive, a minor street without curb and gutter requiring a 60-foot right-of-way width.
-The provided survey illustrates a 50-foot right-of-way, and as such, dedication sufficient to provide 30 feet from the centerline of Fairway Drive should be required, if approved.
+The site has frontage on Old Military Road, a minor street without curb and gutter requiring a 60-foot right-of-way per Section 6.B.9. of the Subdivision Regulations.
+The preliminary plat does not state the existing right-of-way width, but does note that there is currently 21.1-feet to the centerline from the subject site, making dedication to provide 30-feet from the centerline necessary, if approved.